create3000/x_ite/docs/_posts/components/Geometry2D/Arc2D.md

 ## Overview

-Arc2D is a geometry node that defines a linear circular arc with center (0,0) in X-Y plane, with angles measured starting at positive x-axis and sweeping towards positive y-axis.
+Arc2D is a line-based geometry node that defines a linear circular arc with center (0,0) in X-Y plane, with angles measured starting at positive x-axis and sweeping towards positive y-axis.

 The Arc2D node belongs to the **Geometry2D** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.